ulaval/modul-components/doc/gitflow.md

 ### Merge back the release branch into develop (pull request needed)
 Merging is a bit different
-- You don't need to assigned a milestone to this PR though
+- You don't need to assign a milestone to this PR though
 - Use a merge commit, not a squash merge

 ### Post-publishing stuff